Chris Johns: UK facing a future as a failed state after Brexit

 In that very unpredictable short term, much depends what, if anything, Boris Johnson is up to.
 Opinion ranges from there being no plan at all to a strategy relying on a belief that Europe will throw Ireland under a bus at the last minute.
 Buses have figured prominently throughout this whole farrago.

-Is it an exaggeration, sensationalist even, to speculate that Britain could become a ‘failed state’?
-Raphael Hogarth, a respected commentator, recently suggested that this would indeed happen should Boris Johnson ignore a failed vote of no confidence and use the fixed term parliament act to ignore parliament.
+Is it an exaggeration, sensationalist even, to speculate that Britain could become a “failed state”?
+Raphael Hogarth, a respected commentator, recently suggested that this would indeed happen should Johnson ignore a failed vote of no confidence and use the fixed term parliament Act to ignore parliament.